 In second year, Mode II (HIS 2000) students take course HIS 2001 and two other courses chosen from a list similar to that below.
+Not all courses will be offered in any one year.
 There will be restrictions on choice imposed by class size, timetables and, in certain cases, subject matter.
 Mode I (HIS 2100) students take three courses, as outlined above, and also HIS 2901, HIS 2902, HIS 2903.